FLOWR.root: A flow matching based foundation model for joint multi-purpose structure-aware 3D ligand generation and affinity prediction: Methods

-\paragraph{Hsp90: Heat shock protein 90} We also performed QM validation of \textsc{Flowr.root}'s affinity head prediction on the heat shock protein 90 (Hsp90), Figure \ref{fig:hsp90}.
-Unlike the cases in the main text, the dynamic range of predicted affinities is significantly smaller, a consequence of the narrower pocket filled with water molecules.
-We performed two sets of benchmarks, on different sets: test1 includes more ligands with higher variation in functional groups (Figure \ref{fig:hsp90}, top block): test2 includes explicit water in the QM calculations (Figure \ref{fig:hsp90}, bottom block).
+\paragraph{Hsp90: Heat shock protein 90} We also performed QM validation of \textsc{Flowr.root}'s affinity head prediction on the heat shock protein 90 (Hsp90), Supplementary Fig.~\ref{S:fig:hsp90}.
+Unlike the cases in the main text, the dynamic range of predicted affinities is substantially smaller, a consequence of the narrower pocket filled with water molecules.
+We performed two sets of benchmarks, on different sets: test1 includes more ligands with higher variation in functional groups (Supplementary Fig.~\ref{S:fig:hsp90}\textbf{a}-\textbf{c}); test2 includes explicit water in the QM calculations (Supplementary Fig.~\ref{S:fig:hsp90}\textbf{d}-\textbf{f}).
 In all cases, critical interactions, like the hydrogen bond to Asp93, are retained over the ligand space.
 In test1, \textsc{Flowr.root} tried to explore interactions in a lipophilic subpocket of Hsp90 by replacing a terminal phenyl ring with a pyridyl, to realize the latter is less likely to be stabilized in the lipophilic environment.
 The model also replaced the pyrimidine ring with a quinazoline, in order to reduce the ligand's degrees of freedom, leading to less penalizing changes in entropy upon binding.
 This is seen when comparing the worst and best binders of the series.
 Finally, \textsc{Flowr.root} also tried to explore substitutions on the pyrimidine/quinazoline rings to further grow the ligand.
-As this is a solvent-exposed domain, $N{H}_{2}$ groups are favored and lead to better interaction patterns.
+As this is a solvent-exposed domain, $\mathrm{NH}_{2}$ groups are favored and lead to better interaction patterns.
 In the case of test2, we explicitly included water molecules in the QM calculations, on top of implicit aqueous environment.
-This resulted in significantly better correlation between \textsc{Flowr.root} and the QM binding energies, although some of the poorer ligands had poorer QM scores due to soft clashes with the water molecules.
+This resulted in substantially better correlation between \textsc{Flowr.root} and the QM binding energies, although some of the poorer ligands had poorer QM scores due to soft clashes with the water molecules.
 This indicates that, although \textsc{Flowr.root} implicitly learns the composition and orientations of solvation layers, future work might involve giving the model the ability to capture these dynamically.